Solar vs. Wind Energy: Which Wins Out?

 • The initial start-up costs can be significant for developers as commercial structures can be over 100 feet tall.

-• For example, migratory birds can occasionally fly into the path of rotor blades.
-But you could also argue that skyscrapers, planes, and even modern theme parks pose the same issues!
+• There’s a chance that large commercial turbines can be a danger to wildlife.
+For example, migratory birds can occasionally fly into the path of rotor blades.
+But you could also argue that skyscrapers, planes and even modern theme parks pose the same issues.

-• In reality, it’s tricky to predict exactly how much wind energy a single turbine will create.
+• Even the largest turbines can experience intermittent wind energy, which makes it somewhat unreliable.
+In reality, it’s tricky to predict exactly how much wind energy a single turbine will create.
 And if there isn’t enough wind to power the rotor?
 It simply won’t spin or produce any energy.
+It’s also important to mention that extreme weather could damage or impact your turbines, leaving large areas without power (if it’s the sole energy source).

-• You need to be in a relatively high-wind and high-altitude part of the country to get adequate wind flow.
+• Commercial turbines depend heavily on location.
+You need to be in a relatively high-wind and high-altitude part of the country to get adequate wind flow.

 The Pros and Cons of Commercial Solar Energy